 Which is Better for Knees: Skiing or Snowboarding?

-Dr. William Sterett is a board-certified orthopedic surgeon and sports medicine specialist at Vail-Summit Orthopedics & Neurology in the picturesque town of Vail, Colorado.
+Dr. William Sterett is a board-certified orthopedic surgeon and sports medicine specialist at Vail-Summit Orthopedics & Neurosurgery in the picturesque town of Vail, Colorado.
 He has dedicated his career to the treatment of the knee.
 With a clinical focus on knee issues and extensive experience as one of the most prolific knee surgeons in the U.S., he is often asked a pressing question by winter sports enthusiasts: “Which is better for knees, skiing or snowboarding?”

 This overview aims to delve into the distinct differences and commonalities in knee injuries associated with skiing and snowboarding, as well as provide insights into risk factors and injury prevention techniques.